benjaminion/upgrading-ethereum-book/src/book.md

 Some comments on the chosen values:
  - I have suggested [elsewhere](https://github.com/ethereum/eth2.0-specs/issues/2152) reducing `MAX_DEPOSITS` from sixteen to one to ensure that more validators must process deposits, which encourages them to run Eth1 clients.
  - At first sight, there looks to be a disparity between the number of proposer slashings and the number of attester slashings that may be included in a block.
 But note that an attester slashing (a) can be much larger than a proposer slashing, and (b) can result in many more validators getting slashed than a proposer slashing.
  - `MAX_ATTESTATIONS` is double the value of [`MAX_COMMITTEES_PER_SLOT`](#max_committees_per_slot).
-This allows there to be an empty slot (no block proposal), yet still include all the attestations for the empty slot in the next slot, since, ideally, each committee produces a single aggregate attestation: a block can hold two slots' worth of aggregate attestations.
+This allows there to be an empty slot (with no block proposal), yet still include all the attestations for the empty slot in the next slot.
+Since, ideally, each committee produces a single aggregate attestation, a block can hold two slots' worth of aggregate attestations.

 #### Sync committee